 - If you need to ask to be excused when you’ve finished eating, remember to first offer to help clear the table.

-Your kids might not be too enthusiastic about the prospect of learning table manners, but it doesn’t have to be boring!
-We thought of some ways to make learning table manners fun for your kids (and for you, too):
+Your kids might not be too enthusiastic about the prospect of learning table manners, but teaching kids table manners doesn’t have to be boring!
+We thought of some ways to make table etiquette fun for kids (and for you, too):

 - Have a fancy dinner night to practice.
 You and your kids can dress up and practice table etiquettes while you set up and eat dinner.
 It’s a great way for the family to bond, too.